 More importantly, Respond Crisis Translation now provides its services to many organizations throughout the United States.
 They understand and provide a service of language access to those who are the most in need.
 “There is a huge language access crisis in this country: all too often, refugees and those dealing with trauma who don’t speak English lack access to critical information because it has simply not been made available in the languages they speak.
 At the same time, these folks are often forced to navigate immigration, legal, medical, and other governmental systems that are not accommodating to non-English speakers.
 All too often, when these systems DO provide interpretation, the quality is subpar and the interpreters are not trauma-informed or versed in the language of gender and LGBTQ+ justice.
 This creates additional layers of trauma and re-victimization.
 At Respond Crisis Translation, our interpreters are passionate about justice for survivors and committed to providing trauma-informed, high-quality interpreting that not only creates basic access but also creates safety and healing.
 We are proud to be able to fill in this critical need for Sanctuary clients”, says the Respond team.

 “Language access, freedom of mobility, and physical and emotional safety are all basic human rights.
 Language justice is a feminist issue, is a queer issue, and is a basic human rights issue.
 We are grateful for the opportunity to work at these intersections in collaboration with Sanctuary for Families.”

-We thank Manasi for her amazing commitment to Sanctuary’s staff and clients!
-Her impact reaches well beyond what can be captured in words.
+We, too, are grateful to our team members at Respond Crisis Translations.
+We thank them for their amazing commitment to Sanctuary’s staff and clients, and their impact reaches well beyond what can be captured in words.